ff6347/gestalten-in-code/projects/sol-lewitt/index.md

 ## Analyze: Color

 The analyzed color in Sol LeWitt's work, keeps the same used standard as the repetition of the geometric form, for that reason the color in combine with the geometric shapes, creates a mesmerizing vision for the viewer.
 Analyzing it is visible that the color used are mostly primary and secondary colours and the repetition are of the same diameter throughout the canvas.
-For a better comprehension, it was created a color palette with each color represented.
+For a better comprehension, it was created a color palettes with each color represented.

 ![](./assets/images/dma-color.png)